micans/bash-utils/doc/hissyfit.md

   cumulative tallying (`--cumulative`),
   the number of bins (`--bins`), and user-specified glyphs (`--stairs`).

-  It is also possible to read input that already specifies the histogram heights (`--histin`).
+  It is possible to read input that already specifies the histogram heights (`--histin`).
+  A large input histogram can be coarsened/downsampled with `--nbins`; this can be used e.g. to quickly generate a rough coverage/depth plot for sequencing data.

   For bar charts `hissyfit` accepts the output of `uniq -c` (that is, each line has `<count> <label>`) to draw bar charts for categorical data (see fourth screenshot), when given the `--tallyin` option.